ggreen86/XLSX-Workbook-Class/README.md

 Beta 7 added the CodePage setting to the xl_sheets cursor to account for the name of the sheet tab.

+Beta 8 enhances the SaveTableToWorkbookEx() by adding the capability for best-fit columns and table formatting.

 ## Written By

 Gregory Green